 The fund aims to create a portfolio of 8-10 high grade, large scale, well-located and institutional quality logistics warehouses let to high quality tenant covenants with a single country investment focus.
 Target sites are at key distribution hubs primarily along France’s North-South logistics corridor (the “Dorsale”).

 There has been limited speculative development in European logistics markets over the past decade and so new construction has been very much focused on delivering design and build / turnkey facilities for traditional end users.
 FLF ONE will take advantage of the trend for purpose-built provision of logistics assets, where growing e-commerce patterns in particular require larger platforms to facilitate business need.

 Our approach is to secure land, negotiate town-planning consents, market for pre-lets, build-to-suit, and harvest income.
 The fund has a minimum seven-year life.

-For more information please contact: Charbel Abou Samra, DTZ Investors Reim
+For more information please contact: Gregory Flash, DTZ Investors Reim

 European fund of funds